scmmmh/metadata-tutorial/source/filter_transform_data/transform/complex_transforms.rst

     for record in transformed:
         print(record)

 You can see that the :code:`'sequence'` filter is defined like the :code:`'parallel'` filters.
 The difference is that the output of the first transformation is passed as the input to the second transformation (and so on, if you have more transformations in sequence).
 Here we use the value :code:`'NA'` as the default value to use where there is no :code:`'lang'` value.
+If you run the cell, you will see that it now contains a mix of language values and :code:`'NA'` values.

 Complex transformations
 -----------------------